Bid Plus

 Bid Plus (formerly Speed Auction) was a British television shopping channel owned by Bid Shopping.
 The channel ceased broadcast on 1 July 2013.

 History

+Early history

+In March 2005, Sit-Up announced that they would launch a third shopping channel entitled Speed Auction TV during the Summer of 2005.
+The channel was a spin-off of the "Speed Auctions" strand on Bid TV, featuring live rising price auctions.
+The strand ran on the channel from October 2000 and January 2005, being removed when the channel transitioned to featuring falling price auctions.
+Prior to the strand's removal, the Speed Auctions became pre-recorded.

-The channel launched as speedauction on 27 July 2005, replacing the original Screenshop 2 channel.
-The channel broadcast between 8am and 1am.
+The channel launched on 27 July on Sky Digital, NTL:Home Digital and Telewest Active Digital, broadcasting from 12:00pm-1:00am daily.
 Live rising price auctions were only available Wednesday to Sunday between 4pm to 8pm and 9pm to midnight.
 Pre-recorded auctions were available the remainder of the time.